OceanEcoWatch/PlasticDetectionService/docs/self_reflection_se35_software_modeling_and_design_patterns.md

   The main advantage of the pipeline pattern is that it allows for easy extensibility and maintainability.
 I've implemented the pipeline pattern in the `PlasticDetectionService` with a combination of the strategy and composite pattern.
 The steps of the pipeline all adhere to the `RasterOperationStrategy` and `RasterToVectorStrategy` interfaces.
 The input and output of each step are the `Raster` and `Vector` dataclasses.
 The context is saved in the `Raster` and `Vector` dataclasses as well.
 The pipeline is executed in the execute method of the `CompositeRasterOperation` class.

 - Strategy Pattern:
   I've implemented the Strategy Pattern to abstract the raster operations and download operations.
 This allows me to easily swap out the implementation of the operations without changing the code that uses the operations.
-This already proved valuable in my refactoring from out the GDAL library to the Rasterio library.
+This already proved valuable in my refactoring out the GDAL library to the Rasterio library.

 - Composite Pattern:
-  I've implemented a Composite Pattern to execute the pipeline of raster operations.
+  I've implemented a Composite Pattern to execute the pipeline of raster operations in a tree.
 This allows me to easily add new operations to the pipeline.

 It was a challenge to fit all the raster operations in one interface.
 Initially I had 3 interfaces to deal with single and multiple raster inputs and outputs.
 I've managed to combine them into one interface by using a collection of `Raster` and `Vector` as input and output of the `RasterOperationStrategy`.
 This allows me to easily add new operations to the pipeline, even for operations like merge and split which require multiple rasters as input and output respectively.